-Registration bidding for Fall 2015 classes will take place using the web-based Lottery Registration System from March 27th at 12:01 a.m. through March 30th at 11:59 p.m.
+Registration bidding for Spring 2016 classes will take place using the web-based Lottery Registration System from November 13 at 12:01 a.m. through November 16 at 11:59 p.m.
 This memorandum contains important information about registration rules and processes, and should answer many questions you may have about the lottery process.
 Please read it carefully, and inquire with Student Services staff if you have questions.

 Preparing for the Lottery

-- Review available courses and times by reviewing the schedule grid and by reviewing the on-line course catalog on the One Stop site: http://onestop.umn.edu (Select Class Schedule under Quick Links, and enter Fall 2015 for Term and Law School for Department.)
+- Review available courses and times by reviewing the Class Schedule grid on the Law School’s Current Students web site, and by reviewing the on-line course catalog on MyU at: http://myu.umn.edu (Select the Academics tab, then Class Search, and enter “Twin Cities/Rochester” for Institution and Spring 2016 for Term, and “Law” for Subject).
 Go to the Law School Course Guide for course descriptions.

 - Clear any holds on your record.
 A hold will prevent access to the lottery.
 Access will automatically be granted once the hold has been removed.
-Check your holds now on One Stop if you have not already done so.
+Check your holds now on MyU > Holds (tab is located at bottom of the web page) if you have not already done so.